Manual Reference Pages - aimag (3fortran)

 CHARACTERISTICS

-o The type of the argument Z shall be complex and any supported complex kind
+o The type of the argument Z is complex.
+It may be of any supported complex kind

-o The return value is of type real with the kind type parameter of the argument.
+o The return value is of type real with the kind type parameter of the argument Z.

 DESCRIPTION